Tommie Earl Jenkins is a native of Canton Ohio. It's also where he began his professional career at a very young age.

-Tommie was born in Canton, Ohio, U.S.A and began his professional career at a very young age.
-His career to date has led him all around the world from Broadway to UK and US National Tours, to London’s West End and beyond.
-As a young performer, Tommie trained as a classical ballet dancer, having performed in classics such as Swan Lake, Nutcracker, and Sleeping Beauty.
+As a young performer, Tommie trained as a classical ballet dancer.
 He gained his professional dance experience with the Canton Ballet in Ohio, The Duluth Ballet of Minnesota and the Alvin Ailey American Dance Theater in NYC.

 With the love of singing, dancing and acting in his blood, The Players Guild of Canton, is where he found inspiration in his early years, to pursue his dream of working in the theater, and it was there he began to hone his craft by performing in many stage productions.
-Eventually moving to NYC was inevitable, and necessary, and then eventually finding his way across the pond to Europe.
-He joined the Hamburg Germany production of Andrew Lloyd Webber's musical "Cats" which also led him to securing a recording deal with Polydor Records and BMG/RCA as a solo artist.
-One of his many singles: "Let Me Be Your Love" reached number one in Spain for six weeks on the European dance and radio charts.
-London would eventually become his home for many years, and still to this day he continues to work on both sides of the Atlantic.
+Moving to NYC was inevitable, and necessary, and then eventually finding his way across the pond to Europe.

-Theater would always hold a place in his heart, and some of his most notable musical roles include: 'Barry Belson' in "Jersey Boys" on Broadway at the August Wilson Theatre and the original London Company. ''Michael' in the London premiere of Jonathan Larson's "Tick, tick...Boom!" opposite Neil Patrick Harris and later replaced with Christian Campbell at the Menier Chocolate Factory.
-'Purlie Victorious' in the London premiere of "Purlie" at the Bridewell Theatre, 'Four-Eyed Moe' in Cameron Machintosh's "Five Guys Named Moe", which was recorded live on stage from the Albery Theatre, now called the Noel Coward Theatre, 'Rum Tum Tugger in "Cats" at the New London Theatre, 'Tyrone Jackson' in "Fame The Musical" at the Victoria Palace Theatre, 'Richie' in the farewell Broadway National Tour of "A Chorus Line" as well as the BBC 20th Anniversary performance with Donna McKechnie and David Soul.
+Theater would always hold a place in his heart, and some of his most notable musical roles include: 'Barry Belson' in "Jersey Boys" on Broadway at the August Wilson Theater and the original London Company. ''Michael' in the London premiere of Jonathan Larson's "Tick, tick...Boom!" opposite Neil Patrick Harris and later replaced with Christian Campbell at the Menier Chocolate Factory.
+'Purlie Victorious' in the London premiere of "Purlie" at the Bridewell Theater, 'Four-Eyed Moe' in Cameron Machintosh's "Five Guys Named Moe", which was recorded live on stage from the Albery Theater, now called the Noel Coward Theater, ''Rum Tum Tugger' in "Cats" at the New London Theatre, 'Richie' in the farewell Broadway National Tour of "A Chorus Line" as well as the BBC 20th Anniversary performance with Donna McKechnie the original 'Cassie' and David Soul.
 Conducted by the shows original Broadway conductor, Donald Pippin.
-"Genie' in "Aladdin" with Sir Ian McKellen at the Old Vic Theatre London,

 A complete list of credits can be found on Tommie's resume.